 - Meal Prep Containers

 This meal lasts in the fridge for up to 4 days and is freezer friendly for up to 3 months.
-It reheats well in the microwave or on the stove.
-Happy prepping!
+It reheats well in the microwave or on the stove; you might just need a little bit of water to rehydrate it.

 Looking for more delicious recipes to try?
 Here are a few of our favorites!